tian-chan/hugo-academic/content/publication/business-method-innovation-in-us-manufacturing-and-trade/index.md

   filename: featured
   focal_point: Smart
   preview_only: false
-summary: "Using text analysis of business method patents, we show that business method innovation in the US manufacturing and trade sectors improves how a firm targets customers, manages product delivery, or enhances the product through service offerings.
-We then show that business method innovation creates positive value for firms on the average, but (1) the value created for trade firms (those in retail/wholesale/transport) is larger, while the value for manufacturers is smaller; and (2) value is created only when the firm engage in business method innovations covering the entirety of customer targeting, product delivery, and service support of products. "
+summary: Using text analysis of business method (BM) patents, we show that BM innovation in the US manufacturing and trade sectors improves how a firm targets customers, manages product delivery, or enhances the product through service offerings.
+We then show that BM innovation creates positive value on the average, but the value is larger when (1) it is engaged by trade (vs. manufacturing) firms; and (2) the firm's BM innovation covers the range of customer targeting, product delivery, and service support of products.
 date: 2022-06-26T13:10:29.388Z
 ---